-6. Children living within the school's catchment area.
+Children living within the school's catchment area.

 The catchment area is the defined neighbourhood in which the school is sited.
 It is generally bounded by major roads and/or railway/tube.
 The catchment area is defined by the Local Authority and is designed to ensure that each address in the borough falls into the catchment area of one school.
-Information on which streets make up a catchment area can be obtained from the Local Authority, the school and the Local Authority's website.
+Information on which streets make up a catchment area can be obtained from the Local Authority, the school, the Local Authority's website and the Local Authority's composite prospectus.